The Music of the 1980s

 Summary

-The 1980s entered a time of new political, social and economic conservatism after enduring the “mess” and the frustration left by the events from the 1960s and the 1970s.
-The 1980s is also the decade of materialism and consumerism and these views were reflected even on the pop culture.
+The 1980s ushered in a time of new political, social, and economic conservatism after enduring the “mess” and the frustration left by the events of the 1960s and 1970s.
+The 1980s is also the decade of materialism and consumerism, and these views were reflected even on the pop culture of the decade.
 The happy-go-lucky “hippies” of the 1960s were replaced by the young urban professionals aka “yuppies” who enjoyed the materialistic comforts of modern life.
-Cable television emerged and became popular, and the success of the MTV in particular launched the careers of many pop superstars.
-The 1980s is also a memorable decade musically, where genres such as new wave, electronic music, rap and hip hop in particular flourished in this period.
-Technological advancements also brought the music industry into a whole new level.
+Cable television emerged and became popular, with the success of MTV in particular launching the careers of many pop superstars.
+The 1980s is also a memorable decade musically, where genres such as new wave, electronic music, rap, and hip hop in particular flourished in this period.
+Technological advancements also brought the music industry to a whole new level.